lindakovacs/phpquery/README.md

   ```
   This will copy all the repository files onto your computer.
 3. ```$cd <repo folder>```
-4. Make a new branch
+4. Make a new branch and change into it:
   ```$git checkout -b <new branch name>```
 5. Open the file that contains the error in your text editor.
 6. Make changes.